Finding a Place to Call Home

 Sirius and Remus's Flat, two blocks away from the German Ministry of Magic

-Remus smiled warmly at his now-girlfriend Beverly Cavil, the sunlight was catching on her heather coloured hair as she moved about in the kitchen, preparing lunch for him, the kids, Sirius and Jane.
+Remus smiled warmly at his now-girlfriend Beverly Cavil, the sunlight was catching on her heather colored hair as she moved about in the kitchen, preparing lunch for him, the kids, Sirius and Jane.
 The young woman was in her late twenties, which made Remus think that he might be too old for her but when he brought this up she wasn't having any of it.
 Beverly had told him in no uncertain terms when he tried to protest that he was the one who deserved better, and she would love no better then to be that person for him.
 Humbled, Remus forwent any further objections and began to see her on a regular basis.

 Beverly was a perfect contrast to Jane Pritchard, Sirius's lawyer and potential girlfriend.
 Beverly was gentle, kind, thoughtful, and patient.
 Jane was hot tempered, snarky, wickedly intelligent in law, had no tolerance for stupidity and no time for those who fancied themselves something lofty.
 Beverly often had to sooth the other woman's temper when she stormed into the flat, cursing out Albus Dumbledore or the British Envoys or the Magical Britian in general, or whoever else had the misfortune of setting her off.
 Which was quite frequent these days.